asyarb/react-use-googlelogin/README.md

 ### grantOfflineAccess()

-Requests the user to access the specified `scopes` while offline.
+Requests the user to access the specified `scopes` while "offline".
 This is useful if you wish to perform API requests on behalf of the user from a backend/secure environment you control.

 If the user grants access, this function will return the authorization `code` that can be exchanged for a `refreshToken` and `accessTokens` on your backend.